 Nevertheless the free spirit is renewed in each rising generation.
 A new army of artisan entrepreneurs is fired once again with the will to survive and succeed.
 Even against the impossible odds of a global free market crushingly dominated by large capital.
 Encouraged by capitalist-puppet governments, they start up, they invent, they thrust all their energy and waking hours into developing and producing their new products.
 They travel endless miles trying to sell them.
 They finally manage to sell just a few in their local niche market.
 The capitalist's scouts watch and wait.

 A capitalist spots a product he likes.
 One he thinks will sell in quantity.
-He looks to see if his vast enterprise can 'reverse-engineer' and thence produce a similar product.
+He looks to see if his vast enterprise can 'reverse-engineer' and thence produce a similar one.
 But not too obviously or infringingly similar.
 If he can do this, he goes into production.
 With his global name and his vast capital he pushes the small-time developer of the original product out of the small market he had and then goes on to sell it to the world.

 If he does not have the necessary expertise within his vast organisation he tries to steal the design details of the artisan's product.
 Failing this he tries to buy them.
 Failing this he tries to poach the appropriate technical employees from the artisan's firm, or better still, buy the firm.
 If all else fails, he offers to sell the product in the global market which the artisan himself could not otherwise reach.
 In return for which he alone has the right to sell the product and to hold on to the lion's share of the profit.